The Last Ship (musical): Production history

 In September 2011, it was confirmed that British musician Sting was working on a musical, following rumours the previous year.
 A first reading took place in Manhattan in October that year, with a further reading in Newcastle in February 2012 and ultimately a full staged reading for the musical was held in 2013.
 In September 2013, the show was officially confirmed and it was announced that the show would premiere in Chicago in 2014.

-The show has a book by John Logan and Brian Yorkey and is directed by Joe Mantello, with choreography by Steven Hoggett, set and costume design by David Zinn, lighting design by Christopher Akerlind and sound design by Brian Ronan.
+The Original Broadway show has a book by John Logan and Brian Yorkey and is directed by Joe Mantello, with choreography by Steven Hoggett, set and costume design by David Zinn, lighting design by Christopher Akerlind and sound design by Brian Ronan.

+The show was produced again 2018 this time with book and directed by Lorne Campell, with movement direction by Lucy Hind, musical director by Richard John, orchestrations by Rob Mathes, lighting design by Matt Daw costume design by Molly Einchcomb and designed by 59 Productions.

-The show features a score by Sting that includes mostly original material, as well as four previously-written songs: "Island of Souls" and "All This Time" from The Soul Cages, "When We Dance" from the 1994 album Fields of Gold: The Best of Sting 1984–1994, and "Ghost Story" from the 1999 album Brand New Day.
+The show features a score by Sting that includes mostly original material, as well as four previously written songs: "Island of Souls" and "All This Time" from The Soul Cages, "When We Dance" from the 1994 album Fields of Gold: The Best of Sting 1984–1994, and "Ghost Story" from the 1999 album Brand New Day.
 Speaking in 2011, Brian Yorkey said: "He's writing great theater music...
 It's very, very distinctly Sting but it also is theatre music.
 It's not just pop music transposed into the theatre."